ArnwareProductions/arnware-archives/README.md

 # Disclaimer

-This isnt a retarded "mcc launcher crack" anymore im gonna use the old source of it to make something of my own
+This isnt a retarded "mcc launcher crack" anymore im using the old ver 1.1 source of it to make something of my own